Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/configuration_structure.md

 ### Calculated log metrics JSON

-There is a know drawback to Monaco's workaround to the slightly off-standard API for Calculated Log Metrics, which needs you to follow specific naming conventions for your configuration:
+There is a known drawback to Monaco's workaround to the slightly off-standard API for Calculated Log Metrics, which needs you to follow specific naming conventions for your configuration:

 > When you create custom log metrics, your configuration's `name` must be the `metricKey` of the log metric.

-Additionally it is possible that a configuration upload fails when a metric configuration is newly created and an additional configuration depends on the new log metric.
+Additionally, it is possible that a configuration upload fails when a metric configuration is newly created and an additional configuration depends on the new log metric.
 To work around this, set both `metricKey` and `displayName` to the same value.

 You will thus need to reference at least the `metricKey` of the log metric as `{{ .name }}` in the JSON file, as you can see below: